Research Public Philosophy

 I illustrate what is puzzling about reference change independently of Kripke's (1980) well-known causal picture.
 The puzzle threatens about a dozen influential or contemporary accounts of reference fixing/change.
 I also suggest a way out of the puzzle.

-Communitites who only utter simple subject-predicate setnences express more than one proposition with thier sentences.
+Communities who only utter simple subject-predicate sentences express more than one proposition with their sentences.
 Sophisticated communitites uttering complex setnences don't.
 The discussion is set against a Lewisian (1975) background of interpretation.

 Interpreting AI by Trusting it: A Lewisian Approach (Complete)